Odjit/KindredLogistics/README.md

 ### Admin Commands
-- `.logisticsglobal sortStash`
+- `.logisticsglobal sortstash`
   - Turns on or off the availability to players for the ability to use the sort button in their inventory to stash items.
   - Shortcut: *.lg ss*
 - `.logisticsglobal craftpull `
   - Turns on or off the availability to players for the ability to pull items from chests for crafting in stations.
   - Shortcut: *.lg cr*
-- `.logisticsglobal autoStashMissions`
+- `.logisticsglobal autostashmissions`
   - Turns on or off the availability to players for servants from autostashing into chests/Mission overflow chests.
   - Shortcut: *.lg asm*
 - `.logisticsglobal conveyor`